 “For all our days are passed away in thy wrath: We bring our years to an end as a sigh.
-10 The days of our years are threescore years and ten, Or even by reason of strength fourscore years; Yet is their pride but labor and sorrow; For it is soon gone, and we fly away,” Psalm 90:9,10.
-NAS.
+The days of our years are threescore years and ten, Or even by reason of strength fourscore years; Yet is their pride but labor and sorrow; For it is soon gone, and we fly away” ~ Psalm 90:9,10

-So here’s the deal as I have come to understand it: It is better by far to die and go and be with Christ.
+So here’s the deal as I have come to understand it: It is better, by far, to die and be with Christ.
 (I should say that the Biblical evidence is that, while God is always conscious of us, even in our death, we are not always conscious of God, especially in our death.
-Call it “soul sleep” or what ever makes sense out of it for you, but it is nothing to be concerned about.
-It is much better, and more compelling for God to be conscious of us in our death, than for us to be conscious of Him.
-When the time is right, like at the last trumpet when we are all changed, whether we have been sleeping or not, we will awake bright eyed and bushy tailed more than ever to enjoy our fellowship with God and each other in Christ.
+Call it “soul sleep” or what ever makes sense out of it for you, but either way, when the time is right, like at the last trumpet when we are all changed, whether we have been sleeping or not, we will awake bright eyed and bushy tailed to enjoy our fellowship with God and each other in Christ!)

-What I want to get at here is the reason for sticking around in this old creation life, no matter the state of our deterioration.
+What I do want to get at here, however, is the reason for sticking around in this old creation life, no matter the state of our deterioration.
 We remain here for the sake of those around us.
-Clearly the bottom line good of this for the others in our lives is the impartation or communication of TRUTH.
-Keep in mind, Jesus is the TRUTH.
-That’s what we’re talking about.
+Clearly the bottom line is the impartation or communication of Truth to the”others” in our lives.
+(Keeping in mind that Jesus is the Truth, and that’s what we’re talking about here)

-What I am increasingly concerned about is the possibility of being so careful – so concerned not to offend that we compromise the truth whether by omission or by sharing error – you know, truth with a little bit of leaven mixed in.
-Just to remind you, Jesus identified leaven as hypocrisy.
-Hypocrisy is the presentation of something or even our selves as genuine, when it is not.
-For present purpose, I would like to stay on track by suggesting that Genuine is TRUTH.
+What I am increasingly concerned about is the possibility of being so careful – so concerned not to offend that we compromise the truth whether by omission or by sharing error (i.e. truth with a little bit of leaven mixed in) Just to remind you, Jesus identified leaven as hypocrisy.
+Hypocrisy is the presentation of something, or even our selves, as genuine, when it is not.
+For present purpose, I would like to stay on track by suggesting that “Genuine” is TRUTH.

 It is past time to stop feeling sorry for all three.
 It is time, even past time for the TRUTH.
 If I have it right in my present condition, that’s what I have been left around to do.
 Over the years, I have been more than willing to share the truth both inside and outside the camp – generally on the outside, where the TRUTH is mostly to be found, “And so Jesus also suffered outside the city gate to make the people holy through his own blood.
 Let us, then, go to him outside the camp, bearing the disgrace he bore.
 For here we do not have an enduring city, but we are looking for the city that is to come,” Hebrews 13:12-14.